SeyvanGit/Oregon-Public-Defense-Capacity-Analysis/README.md

 # Oregon Public Defense Capacity Analysis (OPDC)- Capacity Triage — Reproducible Snapshot Analyses (R)

 A lightweight, fully reproducible analysis of Oregon public defense capacity using OPDC’s county-level caseload export.
 The project produces a ranked, transparent **Capacity Pressure Index**, plus two action-oriented views: **ΔMAC to reach 95%** and the **impact of adding one MAC**.
-Outputs include publication-ready figures and CSVs suitable for memos, dashboards, and a QGIS utilization map.
+Outputs include publication-ready figures and CSVs suitable for memos, and dashboards.

 _Last updated: September 11, 2025_